scott-mewett/collector/README.md

 - 1.20
 - 1.19
-- 1.18 - Best experienced with version 1.18.9 or higher
+- 1.18 - Best experienced with version 1.18.9 or later
-- 1.17 - Best experienced with version 1.17.12 or higher
+- 1.17 - Best experienced with version 1.17.12 or later
-- 1.16 - Best experienced with version 1.16.15 or higher
+- 1.16 - Best experienced with version 1.16.15 or later

 For more information on Kubernetes, please visit https://github.com/kubernetes/kubernetes

 ### Metrics Server
 The RealTheory collector requires the Metrics Server to be installed on the Kubernetes cluster.
 The Metrics Server is an aggregator of resource usage data in your Kubernetes cluster.
-For more information on the Kubernetes Metrics Server, inclusing installation instructions, please visit https://github.com/kubernetes-sigs/metrics-server
+For more information on the Kubernetes Metrics Server, including installation instructions, please visit https://github.com/kubernetes-sigs/metrics-server

 The Metrics Server is automatically installed with some managed versions of Kubernetes.
 The following table indicates which managed Kubernetes offerings include the Metrics Server as part of the standard offering.